Last updated on December 7th, 2025

 Both elopements and small weddings are intimate in nature.
 However, elopements tend to be more intimate because there are fewer guests (if any), and you usually plan the entire day around you as a couple instead of catering to other people.
 This allows you to focus more on your connection.

 Planning is necessary for both elopements and small weddings.
 However, the things you plan for can differ.
-For example, when planning your ultimate elopement experience, you’ll need to consider things like:
+For example, when planning your elopement experience, you’ll need to consider things like:

 When planning your small wedding, you’ll need to think about: